GrammaTech/ddisasm/README.md

 The directory [.ci](https://github.com/GrammaTech/ddisasm/tree/master/.ci) contains several Docker files to build ddisasm under different OS.
-These docker files assume that both GTIRB and gtirb-pprinter have been checked out inside the ddisasm directory.
+These docker files assume that  GTIRB, gtirb-pprinter and libehp have been checked out inside the ddisasm directory.

 The steps to build ddisasm inside a ubuntu 16 image are: